czyssrs/ConvFinQA/README.md

 The ConvFinQA dataset and code from EMNLP 2022 paper: CONVFINQA: Exploring the Chain of Numerical Reasoning in Conversational Finance Question Answering

 ## Dataset
-We release the datasets in two sets of files.
+We release the datasets in two sets of files - one for conversation level and the other for turn-level.
+### Conversation level
 The following three files have entries for each full conversation:
 ```
 train.json (3,037 examples)
 dev.json (421 examples)